 Mike’s future focus is to maintain momentum in the engagement of Martu communities, and the ongoing development of sustainable programs to bring opportunity to the people of the Western Desert.

-Demi Okley - Female Indigenous Sports Officer
+Demi Okely - Female Indigenous Sports Officer

-Female Indigenous Sports Officer Demi Okley is intensely passionate about sport, particularly AFL, and her ambition as a Ngurra Kujungka Female Indigenous Sports Development Officer is to see Western Desert girls playing AFL Women’s in the near future.
+Female Indigenous Sports Officer Demi Okely is intensely passionate about sport, particularly AFL, and her ambition as a Ngurra Kujungka Female Indigenous Sports Development Officer is to see Western Desert girls playing AFL Women’s in the near future.

 Demi combines her industry experience (previously with BHP Billiton & Department of Human Services) with outstanding sporting skills and knows firsthand about the commitment and training necessary to succeed, having played many NAIDOC softball and netball games before she became a star performer for Fremantle Dockers.
 Currently Demi is kicking goals for Peel Thunder Football Club.